You’ve got questions?

 A: The next step will be to make a $1000 USD non-refundable deposit to hold your space.
 This deposit must be paid upon acceptance to the learning community retreat within 30 days.

 A: The deposit is not refundable.
 However, any balance paid beyond the $1000 deposit is refundable if an emergency arises and the participant needs to cancel.
 You will receive the enrollment paperwork at that time with the payment dates to guarantee your spot.
 Project World School is happy to arrange a payment schedule for the balance if needed.

 A: Payments can be made via PayPal, wire-transfer, or you can make a deposit in any Bank of America branch.

 A: Yes you can make payments.
 Arrangements will be made on a person-to-person basis.
 Please contact us for more information here.
 All payment agreements will be outlined in the personalized enrollment paperwork that will be submitted with the initial deposit.

 A: We will hold reservations until they sell out.
 All final payments are due 30 days prior to each retreat.
 However, full (or partial) payment will be needed to hold your reservation after the 30 day initial deposit.

-A: Scholarships: No, for the 2015 / 2016 Project World School events we are not offering scholarships.
+A: Scholarships: No, at this time we are not offering scholarships.
 However we are working with sponsors to raise scholarships funds and that may change in the near future.
 Please check back with us regularly for the status.